Managing Renewals Early on in the Customer Journey

 CSMs are more motivated and can predict precisely how much they earn based on how much retention and expansion they achieve for the company.
 2

-The story just described was managed with a customer success team of 3 people.
-In order to be successful, we had to understand friction points while also scaling the solutions across our customer base with a limited level of effort as possible.
-One way we did this was by understanding trigger points indicative to issues.
+The story just described was managed by a customer success team of 3 people.
+To be successful, we had to understand friction points while also scaling the solutions across our customer base with a limited level of effort as possible.
+One way we did this was by understanding trigger points indicative of issues.
 Did we see a sudden decrease in MAUs, for example?
-Our engineering team set up alerts via our analytics software once these trigger points were identified so as issues happened we were alerted in real-time.
+Our engineering team set up alerts via our analytics software once these trigger points were identified, so as issues happened we were alerted in real-time.
 Once we saw a pattern, we optimized the process to prevent them.
 The onboarding guide is one of many examples.
 Taking proactive measures was critical to allow us to understand risk early on.
-It was much easier conservation upon renewal time with issues proactively identified, solved, and ultimately prevented.
+It was much easier in conservation upon renewal time with issues proactively identified, solved, and ultimately prevented.

 Ultimately, the goal is to become less reactive and more prescriptive with Customer Management.
-Thankfully, putting in systems to more proactively manage risk left our CSM team with bandwidth to have real conversations with our customers about strategy and execution.
-Long-story-short, managing renewals and upsell should never simply happen upon renewal.
+Thankfully, putting in systems to more proactively manage risk left our CSM team with the bandwidth to have real conversations with our customers about strategy and execution.
+Long story short, managing renewals and upselling should never simply happen upon renewal.
 The steps to success happen along the way.

 TIFFANY MORIN GUEST BLOG